SystemsApproach/private5g/software/start.rst

 Install SD-Core
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 We are now ready to bring up the 5G version of the SD-Core.
-From
+To do
-within the Ansible container type:
+that, type:

 .. code-block::